Kaluchak massacre

-The Kaluchak Massacre was a terrorist attack on 14 May 2002 near the town of Kaluchak in the Indian state Jammu and Kashmir.
+The Kaluchak massacre was a terrorist attack on 14 May 2002 near the town of Kaluchak in the Indian state Jammu and Kashmir.
 Three militants attacked a Himachal Road Transport Corporation bus from the Indian state of Himachal Pradesh from Manali to Jammu and killed 7 people.
 After that they entered the family quarter of the Army and fired indiscriminately at the inmates, killing 23 persons, including 10 children, eight women and five Army men.
 The age of the children killed ranged from four to 10 years.
 Thirty-four people were injured in the attack.

 The massacre

 The terrorists reportedly crossed the Line of Control from Pakistan and boarded the bus at Vijaypur.
 When the bus neared Kaluchak, they shot the driver and the conductor and opened fire on the passengers.
 On hearing the shots in the bus, the Indian army soldiers fired in their direction.
 The terrorists, who were dressed in Indian army fatigues, returned fire and attempted to escape to the Army's family quarters, located on the main road.
 They also threw grenades on some vehicles parked in the vicinity.
 Upon entering the family quarters, they again fired on Army family members present in the premises.
-The terrorists were eventually cordoned off and killed by 10 am.
+The terrorists were eventually cordoned off and killed by 10 a.m.
 The death toll amounted to 31 killed, including 3 Army personnel, 18 Army family members and 10 civilians.
 There were 47 wounded including 12 Army personnel, 20 Army family members and 15 civilians.
 The dead included ten children.

-All the three terrorists killed in this incident were Pakistani nationals.
-Indian investigations revealed that their names were Abu Suhail of (Faisalabad, Pakistan; Abu Murshed (Mohammed Munir) of Salamatpura in Gujranwala Pakistan and Abu Javed (Amzad Salam Bin Mohammed Gisha) of Guda Giriya Gujranwala, Pakistan.
+The three terrorists killed in this incident were Pakistani nationals: Abu Suhail of (Faisalabad, Pakistan; Abu Murshed (Mohammed Munir) of Salamatpura in Gujranwala, Pakistan; and Abu Javed (Amzad Salam Bin Mohammed Gisha) of Guda Giriya, Gujranwala, Pakistan.
 The government sources stated that biscuits and chocolates found on the persons of the gunmen revealed that they were purchased from Zafarwal, Pakistan.